selfmd/docs/docs/deep-dive/encryption.md

 If no passphrase is provided, keys are stored in the SQLite database without additional encryption (the database file should be protected by OS-level file permissions, `0600`).

-## Comparison with Signal Protocol
+## Comparison with Signal protocol

 network.self.md's encryption is heavily inspired by Signal, with adaptations for the P2P context: